Providing your views during a request for an EHC needs assessment is an opportunity to describe your child.

 - Other traits could be they are very loyal, creative, positive, hard-working.

 If possible at this stage, you may wish to have a conversation with your child about their aspirations.
-It doesn’t matter if they are unrealistic, as it is looking at how to tailor provision to keeping them interested and focused on progressing towards future goals.
+It doesn’t matter if they are unrealistic, as it is looking at how to tailor provision to keep them interested and focused on progressing towards future goals.

 - What would your child like to be/do in the future?

 - Would they like to go to college or university?

 - Would they like to live alone?